 Online collaboration—creating the collegial learning environment

 Each one-week residency is preceded and followed by opportunities for online interaction with the faculty member and peers allowing students to integrate and apply classroom material.

 Through a regular rhythm of retreat experiences and course work students are guided in the development of an integrational theology of human and Christian spirituality that equips them to nurture both their own spiritual formation and that of those they are called to serve.

 Nationally-known scholars and practitioners—in addition to Northeastern’s outstanding faculty

-Selected elective courses provide students focused time with visiting faculty such as Christena Cleveland, Soong-Chan Rah, Andy Crouch, and Ruth Haley Barton.
-Dr. Leith Anderson, senior pastor of Wooddale Church and president of the National Association of Evangelicals, team regularly teaches the Transformational Leadership class.
+Selected elective courses provide students focused time with visiting faculty such as MaryKate Morse, Christena Cleveland, Soong-Chan Rah, Andy Crouch, and Ruth Haley Barton.
+Leith Anderson, senior pastor of Wooddale Church and president of the National Association of Evangelicals, teams regularly with Northeastern Seminary faculty to teach the Transformational Leadership course.